Are you looking for a way to invest without putting all of your money into the stock market?

 Only in Operation Since 2016

-While Worthy didn’t pioneer small business loan investing, they have only been issuing bonds since 2016.
+While Worthy didn’t pioneer real estate loan investing, they have only been issuing bonds since 2016.
+The crowdfunding industry has matured and weathered several economic challenges but hasn’t been through an entire economic cycle.

 Is Worthy Bonds Legit?

 Yes.
-Worthy Bonds is a legit organization that is regulated by the SEC and has a 4.1 out of 5 score on Trustpilot with 75 reviews.
+Worthy Bonds is a legitimate organization regulated by the SEC and has a score of 3.6 out of 5 on Trustpilot with 150 reviews.
+This is a great rating on this customer review platform.

 Like any investment, Worthy isn’t risk-free.
-Worthy has only been around since 2016 and hasn’t been “recession-tested.”
-However it has been tested through the pandemic and faired well.
+It has only been around since 2016 and hasn’t been “recession-tested.”
+However, it has been tested through the pandemic and has fared well.

 Customer Reviews